Editor’s Note: NaturalPetsHQ.com is supported by readers and may earn for purchases made through links in this post.

-- Use a Harness Instead of a Collar: Especially if your dog has pain in his neck, but all dogs with IVDD benefit from the use of a harness instead of a neck collar for walking outdoors.
+- Use a Harness Instead of a Collar: Especially if your dog has neck pain, but all dogs with IVDD benefit from the use of a harness instead of a neck collar for walking outdoors.

 Medications for IVDD

-Veterinarians can prescribe pain medication for dogs who are crying out in pain, not eating or have a major disruption of daily activities.
+Veterinarians can prescribe pain medication for dogs crying out in pain, not eating or having a major disruption of daily activities.
 Non-steroidal anti-inflammatory drugs (NSAIDs), muscle relaxers, general pain medications, and steroids act quickly to increase your dog’s comfort.

 Dogs with Grade 1 IVDD usually feel a lot better after 7 days of rest with pain meds/anti-inflammatories.

 Dogs with higher grades of IVDD take longer to recover.
 Most of the dogs I’ve seen with pain and only mild neurological symptoms take a period of several weeks to months to recover.
 And the sad truth is that some dogs never recover, but you won’t know that until you give them at least a few months to see what happens.

 The most severely affected dogs have a poorer prognosis, but it’s far from hopeless!
 One study found that 58% of paralyzed dogs (IVDD Grade 5) who had undergone surgery recovered within 3 months after the surgery (3).

 Recurrence of symptoms is common but does not occur in every case.

 Alternative therapies for IVDD pain include acupuncture (4), cold laser (2), chiropractic manipulation, physical therapy, massage and herbal therapy.